lamh85/CodeCore-Assignments-Blog-Project/Readme.markdown

 # Redirection

 Find out how to redirect user to new post page after the signed up for the first time.

+# Favourite a Post

+Logged in users should be able to favourite a post.
+Then there should a be a link at the top right near their name where they can few the list of their favourite posts.